-- The next day, strain the beans and add to a large pot.
-Cover with fresh cold water, add bouquet garni, halved onion, and carrot, and bring to a simmer over medium heat.
+- The next day, strain the beans and add them to a large pot.
+Cover with fresh cold water, add bouquet garni, halved onion, and carrot, and bring it to a simmer over medium heat.

 - Meanwhile, in a wide saucepan over medium-low heat, warm the oil.
 Add the chopped onion and cook gently until soft but not colored, 6 to 7 minutes.
-Add garlic and cook for 1 to 2 minutes more.
+Add the garlic and cook for 1 to 2 minutes more.

-- Stir in tomatoes, cooked beans, and rosemary.
+- Stir in the tomatoes, cooked beans, and rosemary.
 Simmer for 10 to 15 minutes, adding some of the bean liquid if the stew is dry.

 ☞ TESTER TIP: Any cooked bean liquid that doesn’t get used in the stew can be frozen and used as a vegetable broth.

 Recipe Testers’ Reviews

-I had a pound of Caballero beans from Rancho Gordo so I doubled the recipe.
+I had a pound of Caballero beans from Rancho Gordo, so I doubled the recipe.
 Caballeros are large round beans that cook up lusciously creamy.
-Because of their size, my cook times were a bit longer, so I made this into a leisurely Sunday afternoon project.
+Because of the size of the beans, my cook times were a bit longer, so I made this into a leisurely Sunday afternoon project.

 The result is a delicious bowl of beans that needs nothing added.
 I will have good food at work all week.
 Even my husband was happy with a bowl of beans.
 This will be a regular repeat in my kitchen.

-In the future, I would make this without soaking, and I might adapt the bean cooking to the Instant Pot if I wanted a similar cook time as with soaked beans.
-Another change I would make would be to salt the beans at the beginning.
+In the future, I’d make this without soaking, and I might adapt the bean cooking to the Instant Pot if I wanted a similar cook time as with soaked beans.
+Another change I’d make would be to salt the beans at the beginning.